 “I don’t know what to say.”
 “I feel so helpless.”
 “I wish there was something I could do.”
 We’ve all been there.
 That awkward moment when you’re at a loss for words and feeling completely useless.
 But sometimes the thing people need most is a listening ear and a shoulder to lean on.
 You don’t have to come equipped with answers, pearls of wisdom or a magic bullet to solve the problem.
 Just be there.

 I heard a story about a friend of mine who worked as a hospital chaplain.
 One patient lashed out at her, questioning why she was even there.
 After all, there was nothing she could do to fix the patient’s terminal illness.
 Her response?
-I’m not here to fix you.
-I’m here to keep you company while you’re going through hell.
+“I’m not here to get you out of the hell you’re in right now.
+I’m here to keep you company while you’re going through it.”

 Give them space.